reshi-rajan/blog/reshiblog/content/research.md

 ###### Research Interests

-My research interests are currently focused on comparative political behavior & institutions and quantitative methodology.
+My research interests are currently focused on the intersection of comparative political behavior & institutions and quantitative methodology.
 My substantive interests specifically looks at the ways in which institutional arragenments shape voters' preferences among parties.
 I supplement this with methodological research questions about the ways to improve our ability to estimate the effects of institutional arrangements on voters and accurately estimate the spatial and spatio-temporal effects of institutions on voter behavior.

 ###### MA Thesis